hunorg/L-System-Studio/README.md

 Future enchancements include:

-1. Saving and loading L-system presets.
+1. Saving and loading L-system presets
 2. Advanced drawing options:
   2.1 "{"	   ->      Open a polygon
   2.2 "}"	   ->      Close a polygon and fill it with fill colour